mostroverkhov/firebase-data-rsocket/readme.md

                 .build();

                 Flowable<NotifResponse> notificationsFlow = client
-                                      .dataWindowNotifications(readRequest, Data.class);
+                                      .dataWindowNotifications(readRequest);
  ```
  Reads data windows of size `2` on path `\test\read`, ordered by item key in ascending manner, as stream
- of `DataWindowChangeEvent`    interleaved with `NextWindow` item for next window query.
+ of `NotifResponse`, which is either `window change event` representing current data window item, or `next window` item for next window query.
  Not yet consumed items are buffered on server.

+ Response payloads are represented as json strings.
+To convert them into typed ones there are `DataWindowTransformer`, `NotificationTransformer` utilities

 ###### Write
 ```